pjcj/vim-hl-var/README.md

 ## Configuration

+The variables will be highlighted after you have not performed any action for a certain length of time.
+That time is controlled by the *uptimetime* setting.
+(See `:help updatetime`.)
+The default value is 4000, which is four seconds.
+That value is too large for this plugin, so I recommend adjusting it to 500, which is half a second.
+You can experiment with the value which works best for you.

+`set updatetime=500`

 You can customise the highlighting applied by this plugin by using the *hlvarhl* global variable.
 This can be set in your *.vimrc* file: